czech-radio/schedule/README.md

 * We assume that you use at least Python 3.9.
 * We assume that you use the virtual environment.

-One can install package from the GitHub repository.
+Install the package latest version from the GitHub repository.

 ```
 pip install git+https://github.com/czech-radio/cro-schedule-client.git